 About

 Dr Emma Palmer-Cooper is a Lecturer in Psychology within the Centre for Innovation in Mental Health.
-My research primarily focuses on metacognition in relation to anomalous experiences, neurocognition, and psychopathology.
+My research primarily focuses on developing accessible mental health support grounded in clinical research, theory, and positive psychology.

-I am a Chartered Psychologist with the British Psychological Society, and a Fellow of the Higher Education Academy.
+I am a Chartered Psychologist and Associate Fellow of the British Psychological Society, and a Fellow of the Higher Education Academy.

 I received my BSc in Psychology from Cardiff University and a Masters by Research (MRes) in Cognitive Neuropsychology from the University of Birmingham.
 I received my PhD in Psychosis Studies from King's College London's Institute of Psychiatry, Psychology and Neuroscience.
 I was previously a Postdoctoral Researcher at the University of Oxford's Department of Psychiatry with Prof Belinda Lennox, working on Autoimmunity in Psychosis.